donnachaforde/donnachaforde.github.io/blogs+posts/jvm-performance-tuning/Java Performance Tuning - Part I - JVM Concepts.md

 The strategy being that the GC will continuously purge the Young Generation, which is typically quicker, and will only purge the Tenured Generation, which is typically more expensive, as and when it has no option.

 With this approach, the GC is able to keep on top of memory levels without adversely impacting the operation of the underlying program.
-As I will discuss further, certain GC policies take a ‘stop the world’ approach which means that the normal operation of the program is suspended while the GC performs its work.
+As I will discuss further, certain GC policies take a _‘stop the world’_ approach which means that the normal operation of the program is suspended while the GC performs its work.
 Of course this ‘suspension’ is not a good thing and the GC tries to avoid or minimize the effect – this is known as ‘throughput’.

 One point to note that many Java Programmers seem to be unaware of is the GC becomes active almost immediately after your Java program starts, clearing out the New Generation.
 It doesn’t seem to wait till the generation is full – it’s constantly at work, clearing it out.
 I like to make an analogy with bailing out water from a sinking boat.
 As long as you’re bailing faster than the water is coming in, you’ll stay afloat.
 Likewise, as long as the GC is clearing out unreferenced objects faster than you can allocated them, your program will stay running.
 Later, I’ll talk about diagnostics but when enabled, you can observe this behaviour in the logs.

 > [!NOTE]
 >The New and Tenured Generations are known by several terms respectively.
-The New Generation if often referred to as the ‘Young Generation’ while the Tenured Generation is sometimes referred to as the ‘Old Generation’.
-You may sometimes see the New Generation referred to as ‘Eden’ though technically, as I’ll explain, this is really only one part of the New Generation.
+The _New Generation_ is often referred to as the _Young Generation_ while the _Tenured Generatio_n is sometimes referred to as the _Old Generation_.
+You may sometimes see the _New Generation_ referred to as _Eden_ though technically, as I’ll explain, this is really only one part of the New Generation.
 I will use the terms ‘New’ and ‘Tenured’ throughout.

 In my [next blog](./Java%20Performance%20Tuning%20-%20Part%20II%20-%20The%20Java%20Memory%20Model.md) in this series, I'll focus on JVM Memory Model and explain the various memory areas and the names they're known by.